newspring0606/APMR/README.md

 ## Data Availability

-To protect patient privacy, only three sample cases demonstrating the best, worst, and typical performance ar publicly available.
+To protect patient privacy, only three sample cases demonstrating the best, worst, and typical performance are publicly available.
 Theses sample cases can be found in the `data` directory.

 ## Authors